Hi there, Rajat here!

 • My primary research interests are human mobility dynamics and transportation planning, including transportation equity, spatial accessibility, mobility patterns and travel behavior, urban environment and emissions, and network science.

-• My Ph.D. dissertation is titled Advancing the quantitative assesment of transportation equity for planning.
+• My Ph.D. dissertation is titled Advancing the quantitative assessment of transportation equity for planning.
 I investigate three aspects of transport equity issues in the U.S. – accessibility to opportunities, unfair distribution of vehicular emissions, and impact of residential location and mobility on health outcomes.

 Publications